 In Dwapar Yug, Pandavas did this yatra along with Draupadi.
 The Shivalinga’s set up by them can be seen at Pandav temple at Shivpuri.
 The tank next to this temple is called Draupadi Kund.
 Pandavas did this yatra during their Agyaat Vaas i.e. the period of exile when they were in hiding.

 You are supposed to go clockwise for the Panch Kroshi Yatra.
 When you do so, all the temples are on your right-hand side.
 All the Dharamshala are on your left.
 The area enclosed by the yatra path is supposed to be sacred.
 No toilets were supposed to be here.
 Of course, people living in this area have their home toilets.

 One of the priests at Bhimchandi told us that the Kashi Khand – the area enclosed by the yatra path is supposed to have 3,65,000 idols of various Hindu deities.
 Some of these are visible while others are not.
 To begin with, I would not have believed that number, but after doing the yatra I have no reason to doubt that number.
-In my small day-long journey, that too on a car, I could see thousands of Linga’s along with the similar number of idols.
+In my small day-long journey, that too on a car, I could see thousands of Linga’s along with a similar number of idols.